-When excessing from multiple pay levels, affected employees including senior volunteers in lieu of impacted employees, regardless of pay level, by category (FTR, PTR, PTF or Best Qualified), will select from available withheld residual vacancies in seniority order.
+When excessing from multiple pay levels, affected employees including senior volunteers in lieu of impacted employees, regardless of pay level, by category (FTR, PTF or Best Qualified), will select from available withheld residual vacancies in seniority order.
+Clerks from multiple pay levels are placed into a combined group of impacted and volunteers in lieu of impacted employees.
+They will make their selection from available vacancies by their Clerk Craft seniority without regard to their pay level.